contao/docs/docs/manual/article-management/content-elements.en.md

 </div>
 ```

-Below are some examples of markdown syntax:
+Below are some examples of Markdown syntax:

 ### Syntax